yabincui/ssh_wrapper/design.md

 Add file transfer cmds.

+Using cmd finish mark is too complex and not reliable.
+Switch to simple find cmd prompt and not intercept normal cmd flow.

 SshSyncer: monitor file systems change and sync between local and server The sync is in one direction, either from server to local, or from local to server.